A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Application to the US air transport network

 \section{Application to the US air transport network}

 Modeling complex transportation systems as dynamic multilayer graphs \citep{kivela2014multilayer} has been recently attempted for e.g. air transportation \citep{cardillo2013emergence}, public transport \citep{gallotti2015multilayer} or maritime networks \citep{ducruet2017multilayer}.
 The majority of these contributions focus on the visual inspection of the graphs, or the temporal and multilayer analysis of the networks by means of static, layer-wise topological measures, with no use of statistical or machine learning models.
-On the other hand, authors like \citet{de2016route} perform an econometric analysis to study the probability of airline market closures using route covariates, but lack the network and dynamic perspective.
-In this case study we test the model introduced in Section \ref{sec:meth} on real airline network data with airports as nodes and airlines as layers.
+In this case study we apply the model from \citet{durante2017bayesian} and our community-based extension introduced in Section \ref{sec:meth} to a real airline network with airports as nodes and airlines as layers.
 The dynamic and multilayer dimensions of the network are modeled jointly in a probabilistic fashion, and the stochastic block structure allows for interesting model-based clustering of airports.
+The data description is presented first, followed by two different study scenarios.
+In the first scenario we fit the DMN model to a small subnetwork of two airlines: Delta and Southwest.
+The objective is to investigate how the model estimates reflect changes in network structure due to the merger of Southwest and AirTran after 2011, and other events happened during the sample period.
+The second study features a full-scale forecasting application to a dynamic multilayer transport network with 80 airports and four airlines over a 10-year period.
+We compare both models in terms of classification performance and estimation times, and also investigate the resulting airport clusters from the DMBN.
+Table \ref{tab:cs_description} summarizes the experimental setup and network data utilized in each case study.
+All experiments were implemented using R Open 3.4.2 (MKL support), and executed on an Intel i7 Dual-Core PC with 16 GB of RAM running Windows 10.